York College Access courses are validated by CERTA.

 Duration and Attendance

-The course begins with an introduction to creative art, design and media to develop and establish drawing and analytical skills through the use of different materials and techniques.
-You will go on to complete projects in digital art, painting, textiles, book art, 3D, printmaking and design, alongside independent research.
+The course begins with an introduction to creative art and design units through working with a wide variety of materials and processes.
+You will go on to complete projects in digital art, painting and drawing, textiles, book art, 3D, printmaking, alongside a broad range of self-directed projects.

 In the early stages of the course, you will be shown how to experiment with materials and approaches to develop your own response to a series of assignment briefs.
 You will learn how to research a range of starting points, relate your ideas to the work of artists/designers and reflect on your practice as an artist.
 Over time, you will begin to find a direction within the field of art and design and work towards your subject specialism such as graphics, fine art, textiles or 3D crafts.

 At all stages, you will be encouraged to adopt an innovative, creative and personal approach to your work in order to build an individual portfolio.
 You will be asked to work on self-directed briefs, which will prepare you for developing your own practice or further study at degree level.
-There may also be one-day visits to the
+To support this, there will be the opportunity to visit the UCAS fair and will receive support with your UCAS application.

 Exams and Assessments